koalaonbed/koalaonbed/README.md

 <h1>Spencer Lin</h1>

-- An M.S. candidate in Information Science at the University of Illinois Urbana-Champaign(UIUC), specializing in security, data, and HCI.
+- An M.S. new graduate in Information Science at the University of Illinois Urbana-Champaign(UIUC), specializing in security, software, and data.
 - Conference Papers:
   - [Scanning or Simply Unengaged in Reading?
 Opportune Moments for Pushed News Notifications and Their Relationship with Smartphone Users' Choice of News-reading Modes](https://dl.acm.org/doi/abs/10.1145/3604268)
   - [Occurrence and Triggers of Mobile News Exposure: A Screenshot-Based ESM Study](https://dl.acm.org/doi/abs/10.1145/3460418.3479291)